ChristopherMichaelShea/christophermichaelshea/README.md

 - With a foundation in computer science, mathematics, and a knack for problem-solving, I aim to craft efficient, robust, and scalable applications.

-- I enjoy working in teams and constantly learning new things.
+- I enjoy working in teams and constantly learning new things!

 - Let's collaborate and explore the intersection of technology and creativity.